Search

 08/30/2024

-Mpox Epidemic: What is Alima Doing?
+Mpox Epidemic: What is ALIMA Doing?

 In response to the Mpox epidemic in the Democratic Republic of Congo (DRC), ALIMA (The Alliance for International Medical Action) has deployed a rapid and effective response to fight this health crisis.
 Working alongside a coalition of local and international partners, ALIMA’s strategy focuses on three key areas: providing medical care to patients, conducting epidemiological surveillance, and raising awareness within affected communities.